 Commercial Filming and Photography

+Grand Canyon National Park is recognized worldwide as an area set aside and administered with preservation at the core.
 In order to preserve and protect resources and to assure the enjoyment of those resources by the public, the following guidelines are established by the superintendent of Grand Canyon National Park as they relate to filming and photographic activities within the park boundaries.